 Everyone gets excited when it comes to software updates on their Android phone.
-Because every time the Android upgrade rolls out, it brings a lot of goodies such as UI improvements, adaptive battery, and RAM management, improved performance, etc. On the similar lines, I am glad to tell you that Samsung has started rolling out Android 6.0.1 Marshmallow software update for Galaxy S6 and S6 Edge.
+Because every time the Android upgrade rolls out, it brings a lot of goodies such as UI improvements, adaptive battery, and RAM management, improved performance, etc. On similar lines, I am glad to tell you that Samsung has started rolling out Android 6.0.1 Marshmallow software updates for Galaxy S6 and S6 Edge.
 In case if you haven’t got it over the air (OTA) from Samsung, you don’t need to worry.
 With the following steps, you’ll be able to upgrade Galaxy S6 / S6 Edge manually.

 Things to know before proceeding